Caregiving with Siblings: 5 Tips for Working Together

 Brothers shouldn’t expect sisters to do all the work because they’re used to the idea of women taking care of the household.

-Siblings can work only together effectively when gender stereotypes are put aside.
+Siblings can work effectively only when gender stereotypes are put aside.

-4. Don’t aim for equality, do what makes most sense
+4. Don’t aim for equality, do what makes the most sense

 It’s not likely and not practical that you’ll find a truly equal distribution of caregiving work.

-Instead, it helps the whole team if responsibilities are distributed in ways that make sense based on each person’s unique situation.
+Instead, it helps the whole team when responsibilities are distributed in ways that make sense given each person’s unique situation.

 Siblings will live varying distances from parents, have different financial situations, and have different life responsibilities.
 It’s natural for one or two to take on more responsibility than others.

 This “inequality” isn’t always a bad thing.
-When one or two people can respond quickly when things happen or be there in person more often, they can take the lead.
+When one or two people respond quickly to events or are in person more often, they can take the lead.

-Of course, it’s still important that all siblings contribute.
-Having regular family meetings to check in and acknowledge everyone’s contributions helps keep things on track.
+Of course, it’s still essential that all siblings contribute.
+Regular family meetings to check in and acknowledge everyone’s contributions help keep things on track.

 5. Be kind to each other

 Caregiving is a tough job that tests everyone’s patience.
-And some parents are uncooperative, mean, or don’t show any appreciation.
+Some parents are uncooperative, rude, or unappreciative.

 It makes the job a little easier when siblings are kind to each other.